+Copyright © 2024 BetaNXT, Inc. or its affiliates.
+All Rights Reserved

+Poper

-Roper Technologies, Inc. Annual Meeting of Shareholders
+Roper Technologies Roper Technologies, Inc. Annual Meeting of Shareholder

-Please make your marks like this:
+Please make your marks like this: 🔀

-THE BOARD OF DIRECTORS RECOMMENDS A VOTE:
+THE BOARD OF DIRECTORS RECOMMENDS A VOTE: FOR ON PROPOSALS 1, 2 AND 3

-$\textbf{FOR} \ \text{ON PROPOSALS 1, 2, 4} \ \text{AND 5} \\ \text{THE BOARD RECOMMENDS THAT AN ADVISORY VOTE ON THE COMPENSATION FOR NAMED EXECUTIVE OFFICERS BE HELD EVERY 1 YEAR. }$

-OPOSAL ction of nine directos for a one-year term BOART DIRECT YOUR VOTE RECOMM YOUR VOTE 1.01 1 Shellye L. Archambeau FOR AGAINST ABSTAIN FOR 1.02 2 Amy Woods Brinkley FOR 1.03 B Irene M. Esteves FOR 1.04 4 L. Neil Hunn FOR 1.05 5 Robert D. Johnson FOR 1.06 6 Thomas P. Joyce, Jr. FOR 1.07 7 Laura G. Thatcher FOR 1.08 B Richard F. Wallman FOR 1.09 9 Christopher Wright FOR .
-Adv visory vote to approve the compensation of our named executive officers.
-FOR AGAINST ABSTAIN FOR select, on an advisory basis, the frequency of the shareholder vote on the apensation of our named executive officers.
-1YR 2YR 3YR ABSTAIN 1 YEAR ification of the appointment of PricewaterhouseCoopers LLP as our independent registered public ounting firm for 2023.
-FOR AGAINST ABSTAIN FOR of o prove an amendment to and restatement of our Restated Certificate of Incorporation to permit the exculpati- officers. on $\square$ FOR Check here if you would like to attend the meeting in person.
+THE BOARD OF DIRECTORS MAKES NO RECOMMENDATION FOR PF ROPOSAL 4

+PROPOSAL YOUR VOTE BOARD OF DIRECTORS RECOMMENDS

+.
+Election of ten directors for a one-year term.

+1.01 Shellye L. Archambeau FOR FOR

+1.02 Amy Woods Brinkley FOR

+1.03 Irene M. Esteves FOR

+1.04 L. Neil Hunn FOR

+1.05 Robert D. Johnson FOR

+1.06 Thomas P. Joyce, Jr FOR

+1.07 John F. Murphy FOR

+1.08 Laura G. Thatcher FOR

+1.09 Richard F. Wallman FOR

+1.10 Christopher Wright FOR

+Advisory vote to approve the compensation of our named executive of ficers: FOR FOR

+Ratification of the appointment of PricewaterhouseCoopers LLP as our public accounting firm for 2024; FOR

+Shareholder proposal regarding majority voting requirements; and N/A

+Transact any other business that may be properly brought before the a innual meeting.

+Check here if you would like to attend the meeting in person.

 Authorized Signatures - Must be completed for your instructions to be executed.
 Please sign exactly as your name(s) appears on your account.
-If held in joint tenancy, all persons shou Corporations should provide full name of corporation and title of authorized officer signing the Proxy 7/Vote Form. es, administrat ors, etc., shoul ld include title Date and authority. ıgnatuı e (and Title if applicable) Date Signature (if he eia Jointly) Date
+If held in joint tenancy, all persons should sign.
+Trustees, administrators, etc., should include title and authority.
+Corporations should provide full name of corporation and title of authorized officer signing the Proxy/Vote Form.

+Signature (and Title if applicable)

+Date

+Signature (if held jointly)

+Date